 Prague 2 – Vinohrady

-This park, more than a hundred years old, has many half-hidden secluded nooks and crannies, as well as wooded glades, open meadows and uncommon vistas of Prague.
+More than a hundred years old, this park has many half-hidden secluded nooks and crannies, wooded glades, open meadows, and uncommon vistas of Prague.
 Its relatively small area of 27 acres (11 hectares) is densely interwoven with narrow asphalted pathways for romantic walks and sports.

 Prague 3 – Žižkov

 Vítkov Hill, interlaced with promenade trails, offers a remarkable view of almost the entire city.
-The whole park, still imbued with a 1930s atmosphere, is dominated by a monumental bronze statue of the Hussite leader, Jan Žižka.
-In-line skaters will appreciate the 3 km in-line trail, part of which goes through an illuminated tunnel which traverses the hill.
+The whole park still imbued with a 1930s atmosphere, is dominated by a monumental bronze statue of the Hussite leader, Jan Žižka.
+In-line skaters will appreciate the 3 km in-line trail, part of which goes through an illuminated tunnel that traverses the hill.

 Central Park (Centrální park)